evefonwu/aqi-dashboard/README.md

   page with locations listing and link to add
 - locations/create/
   page with form to add new location nickname, stub location
+- locations/search/
+  page to work on autocomplete location search component

 organization: